-In preparing the annual audit work schedule, the Internal Audit staff shall determine the type of audit to be performed for each high risk LDE agency or section.
-The following is a summary of the various types of audits which may be conducted:
+In preparing the annual audit work schedule, the Internal Audit staff shall determine the type of audit performed for each high-risk LDE agency or section.
+The following is a summary of the various types of audits conducted:

-Operational Audits - Operational audits are designed to evaluate procedures and controls that impact the attainment of the section's goals and objectives.
+Operational Audits - Operational audits evaluate procedures and controls affecting attainment of the section's goals and objectives.
 Operational audits also measure compliance with LDE policies and procedures as well as applicable state laws and regulations.

-Performance Audits - Performance audits are defined as audits that provide findings or conclusions based on an evaluation of sufficient, appropriate evidence against criteria.
+Performance Audits - Performance audits provide findings or conclusions based on an evaluation of sufficient, appropriate evidence against criteria.
 Performance audit objectives vary widely and include assessments of program effectiveness, economy, and efficiency; internal control; compliance; and prospective analyses.
 GAS 2.10 & 2.11

-Financial Audits - Financial audits are designed to validate the accuracy and completeness of records and account balances.
+Financial Audits - Financial audits validate the accuracy and completeness of records and account balances.

-Information Technology (IT) Audits - IT audits are designed to evaluate internal controls over IT systems within LDE agencies and sections.
+Information Technology (IT) Audits - IT audits evaluate internal controls over IT systems within LDE agencies and sections.
 These audits focus on the IT control environment.

-Fraud and Financial Irregularity Audits - Fraud and financial irregularity audits are designed to verify the existence and magnitude of suspected fraud and financial irregularities.
+Fraud and Financial Irregularity Audits - Fraud and financial irregularity audits verify the existence and magnitude of suspected fraud and financial irregularities.

-Follow-up Audits - Follow-up of internal audit recommendations is important to help ensure that management has taken appropriate action to resolve identified deficiencies.
-In general, audit reports include recommendations providing for follow-up at a later date to determine the status of corrective actions.
-The purpose of a BIA audit recommendation is to identify and recommend solutions for internal control structure weaknesses, noncompliance with laws or regulations, inappropriate or inefficient operations, etc., as well as provide adequate follow-up to ensure corrective action has been taken.
+Follow-up Audits - Follow-up of internal audit recommendations is important to help ensure management has taken appropriate action to resolve identified deficiencies.
+In general, audit reports include recommendations providing for follow-up to determine the status of corrective actions.
+The purpose of a BIA audit recommendation is to identify and recommend solutions for internal control structure weaknesses, noncompliance with laws or regulations, inappropriate or inefficient operations, etc., as well as provide adequate follow-up to ensure corrective action occurred.
 IIA Practice Advisory 2500.A1-1, GAS 7.05

-It is the policy of BIA to follow-up on all outstanding internal audit recommendations within 24 months from the date that the audit was originally issued to determine the status of the recommendations made in the audit report.
-In some cases an audit may not require a follow-up because the processes originally audited may have changed so significantly that additional audit work in that area is pointless.
-A determination of how in-depth the follow-up audit will be made on a case by case basis.
+It is the policy of BIA to follow-up all outstanding internal audit recommendations within 24 months from the date the audit was issued.
+The intent is to determine the status of the recommendations made in the audit report.
+Occasionally an audit may not require a follow-up because the processes originally audited may have changed so significantly additional audit work is pointless.
+A determination of how in-depth the follow-up audit is made on a case-by-case basis.